Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

-For the pose regressor $\Phi$, we use the state-of-the-art SPIN network of~\cite{kolotouros2019spin}.
-For EFT, we optimize Eq.~\eqref{eq:exemplar_loss} using using Adam~\cite{kingma2014adam} with the default PyTorch parameters and a small learning rate of $10^{-6}$ stopping when the average 2D keypoints re-projection error is less than 2 pixels (usually less than 20 iterations are sufficient).
-We also found beneficial to modify Eq.~\ref{eq:exemplar_loss} to ignore the locations of hips and ankles, which are noisy especially for manual annotations, and use instead a term that matches only the \emph{2D orientation} of the lower legs (see the appendix for details).
+Our key result is showing that the quality of the EFT-generated pseudo GT is sufficient to train from scratch state-of-the-art 3D pose regressors, outperforming previous methods (\cref{s:eft-train,s:learning-auxiliary}) in the in-the-wild benchmark.
+We also use EFT to generate benchmark representative of difficult scenarios of practical importance and run a large comparison of state-of-the-art regressors using it (\cref{s:eft-bench,s:benchmark-trunc3dpw}).
+Finally, we use EFT as a post-processing step with off-the-shelf regressors (\cref{s:eft-post}), and provide additional analysis in (\cref{s:resultoverffing}).

-\paragraph{Datasets.}
+\subsection{Datasets}

-We use the in-the-wild datasets with \textbf{2D pose annotations}: COCO~\cite{lin2014microsoft}, MPII~\cite{Andriluka-14}, and LSP~\cite{Johnson10,Johnson11}.
-We consider the default splits as well a the ``COCO-Part'' subset that~\cite{kolotouros19convolutional} uses for training and that contains only instances for which the full set of 12 keypoint annotations are present (occluded instances often miss keypoints).
-To this, we add ``COCO-All'' containing all samples with at least 5 keypoint annotations.
-We also use datasets with \textbf{3D pose annotations}, including H36M~\cite{h36m_pami, ionescu2011latent}, MPI-INF-3DHP~\cite{mehta2017monocular}, and Panoptic Studio~\cite{joo2017panoptic}.
-Since a multi-view setup is usually required to capture this kind of ground truth, these datasets are collected in laboratory conditions.
-We use the ``moshed'' version of H36M and MPI-INF-3DHP~\cite{kanazawa2018end, kolotouros2019spin}, and produce SMPL fittings for Panoptic Studio DB using the provided 3D keypoints (see the supp.~for details).
-The 3DPW dataset~\cite{vonMarcard2018} is captured outdoor and comes with 3D ground truth obtained by using IMUs and cameras by using IMU sensors and cameras.
+In addition to the EFT datasets of~\cref{s:benchmark}, we also test the datasets with ground-truth 3D pose annotations, including H36M~\cite{h36m_pami, ionescu2011latent}, MPI-INF-3DHP~\cite{mehta2017monocular}, collected in laboratory conditions.
+For these datasets, we use the existing SMPL fittings on H36M~\cite{kanazawa2018end} and MPI-INF-3DHP~\cite{kanazawa2018end, kolotouros2019spin}.
+We use the 3DPW test set~\cite{vonMarcard2018} as the major target benchmark that is captured outdoor and comes with 3D ground truth obtained by using IMUs and cameras.